Wikia/guidelines/Selenium/CodingConventions.md

 ### get prefix

-For each method that return some value from page element, use "get" prefix
+For each method that returns some value from page element, use "get" prefix
 ```java
 public String getAssociatedArticleImageSrc() {
 	waitForElementByElement(associatedArticleImage);